-Appendix: Courses at Maastricht Science Programme & University College
+Appendix: Courses at Maastricht Science Programme & University College Venlo

-Venlo

 It is possible for UCM students to take courses at the Maastricht Science Programme and University College Venlo, provided they meet the prerequisites of those courses.
-As these programmes are sister programmes to UCM, the courses listed in this appendix are considered internal courses for purposes of graduation, meaning that they do not count towards the 60ECTS maximum for external education, and that they do not have to be at the 3000-level.
+As these programmes are sister programmes to UCM, the courses listed in this appendix are considered internal courses for purposes of graduation, meaning that they do not count towards the 60ECTS maximum for external education (keep in mind though that you still need a minum of 90 credits from modules within the UCM course catalogue).
 Students must register for these courses through the special course-booking module on the intranet (UCM Students; https://intranet.maastrichtuniversity.nl/en/ucm-students/forms-and-downloads/forms/external-education-mspucy), indicating backup courses on the course registration form.
 After students have filed the request, and upon approval from their Academic Advisor, the request is forwarded to the UCV/MSP Office of Student Affairs, where the course will be booked.
 Once they are booked, the courses will appear on Student Portal.